Dance of the Lunatics

 In October 2016, SPAWN released "Dance of the Lunatics".
 "With their third album, they've definitely found the groove and locked it down.
 "Dance of the Lunatics" is a huge, bouncing, sweaty dance machine perched on 14 legs and having the time of its life."
 [Louder Than War, 2016] The new album is available on all major streaming and music platforms, such as Spotify, iTunes and Amazon.

-Since releasing "Dance of the Lunatics", SPAWN have featured on many Dutch, English and American radio shows and are planning a Dutch tour as we speak.
-Dozens of venues have already booked SPAWN for their 2017 club and festival season.
+Since releasing "Dance of the Lunatics", SPAWN have featured on many Dutch, English and American radio shows.
 “This is so much fun.
 You’re gonna love this.
 Mega riffs, Killer beats and some serious funk.
 Fuuuunk!”
-[Soundsphere magazine, 2016]
+[Soundsphere magazine, 2016] The new album opened new doors and the 'Dance of the Lunatics Tour' has energized many clubs, pubs and festivals.

 SPAWN consist of Roel Wensink (guitar & lead vocals), Paul Heijnen (drums), David van Lochem (bass), Jaap Bulsink (keys), Erik Rhebergen (trumpet & backing vocals), Derk Wikkerink (saxophone & backing vocals) and Mark Koeleman (trombone, backing vocals & percussion).